 No ad available

 That adage holds up today in many scenarios, but even the best players can be taken to new heights with help from the scheme they are running.
 Fortunately for Dallas, Prescott put together his best performance of the season his last time out in Dallas' 20-15 Week 4 road win on "Thursday Night Football" against the New York Giants.
 He completed 22 of his 27 passes (81.5%) for 221 yards, two touchdowns and no interceptions for 125.5 passer rating.
-That outing tied his predecessor Tony Romo for the most games (six) with at least an 80% completion percentage and a 120.0 passer rating.
+That outing tied his predecessor Tony Romo for the most games (six) with at least an 80% completion percentage and a 120.0 passer rating in Cowboys history.
 That included a big-play to his fellow highly-paid running mate in wide receiver CeeDee Lamb for a 55-yard touchdown, helping Lamb make good on his promise that he would get back on track.

 Whether or not McCarthy makes any wholesale schematic changes this season, it's time for the quarterback to put on his cape.
 It's the only recourse Prescott has available.